chtklein/itk-strip-sensor-qc/README.md

 *	test that everything works properly (example test scripts available for most implemented intruments, just copy what has been done there)
 *	add instrument settings in global variable "InstrControl.lvclass:InstrumentSetup.vi"
 *	add case of new instrument in "InstrControl.lvclass:InstrumentSelection.vi"
-*	add tabs in "Configuration.vi" and case in block diagram similar to existing instruments
+*	add tabs in "HardwareConfiguration.vi" and case in block diagram similar to existing instruments
 *	multiple instances of the same instrument (but with different GPIB addresses obviously) can be added by just creating an additional cluster with instrument settings and add GPIB address in global "InstrControl.lvclass:InstrumentSetup.vi" + adding case in "InstrControl.lvclass:InstrumentSelection.vi"